 Working Papers

-Gil Appel, Barak Libai, and Eitan Muller, “Why EVs, AVs, and GenAI Still Diffuse Slowly in a Digital Age: Expectations of Fast Diffusion Meet Reality,” working paper, in preparation for submission to Journal of the Academy of Marketing Science.
+Gil Appel, Barak Libai, and Eitan Muller, “AI and the Speed of Innovation Diffusion: A Frictions Approach,” working paper, in preparation for submission to Journal of the Academy of Marketing Science.

-Gil Appel, Barak Libai, and Eitan Muller, “The Role of Popularity in New Product Growth: Evidence from Digital Product Markets,” working paper.
+Gil Appel, Barak Libai, and Eitan Muller, “The Shape of Success: Popularity and Growth Patterns of Digital Products,” working paper.

 - Also available as part of MSI’s working paper series (2015) [15-100] and MSI Insights (2015-2)